This article was written by Kamil Beer, an Atlassian Engineer at iDalko.

 So, with Cloud, you don’t need to provide the application infrastructure or perform any complicated server administration tasks.
 But there are other things to consider, detailed below.

 To (not) keep it simple, there are four types of Cloud deployments:

 - Cloud Free, introduced in March 2020, allows you to use Jira Software, Core, Service Desk, Confluence, Trello, Bitbucket, and Opsgenie for free.
 It’s a good introduction, but the limitations don’t make it very production-viable (e. g.
 Jira lacks permissions, Bitbucket is limited to 5 users).

 - Cloud Standard is the most common Cloud solution.
 This article will talk about its upsides and downsides in detail.

 - Cloud Premium is a more powerful Cloud Standard.
-It has 99.9% uptime SLA, unlimited file storage, and 24/7 support.
+It has a 99.9% uptime SLA, unlimited file storage, and 24/7 support.
 New features include IP Allowlisting and Project Archiving.
 For small teams, users cost twice as much (e. g. a user in JSW costs $7 for Cloud Standard and $14 for Cloud Premium).
 But the more users you have, the lower will be the price increase.